How rare is my £2 and how much is it worth?

 See the full Index here >>

 Hopefully these tools will enable you to get a more realistic picture of how rare your £2 is and how much it might be worth.
-Of course, these figures will change in time as the latest £2 coins are released into circulation, so stay up to date with all our latest coin news and information.
+Of course, these figures will change in time as the latest £2 coins are released into circulation, so make sure you stay up to date with all our latest coin news and information.

 If you’re interested in coin collecting, our Change Checker web app is completely free to use and allows users to: